ogarvey/og-zippyshare-dl/README.md

-## og-zippyshare-dl
+# og-zippyshare-dl

-Small console app to automate downloading of files from ZippyShare
+Small C# .net core console app to automate downloading of files from ZippyShare.

 WIP

-### TODO
+## TODO

-Read list of URLS from text file to parse for file download URIs.
+~~Read list of URLS from text file to parse for file download URIs.~~

 Concurrent Downloads